 Cheap airfares are often cheap for a reason

 In Australia, where I am from, there are plenty of affordable airlines that are notorious for being strict with check-in times – if you arrive ten minutes after check-in closes, you’ve missed your flight and can’t get on another one.
 Although the original flight might have been affordable, it’s not worth the extra stress and monetary cost of booking a new flight (especially at the last minute).

 If you get travel insurance, you can be reimbursed for the cost of any alterations you have to make because you could not make your flight or because it was cancelled.
 Winning.

 When someone mentions the word ‘insurance’, people (myself included) often assume that it will

 a) be extremely expensive, and

 b) be extremely expensive.

 However, after a bit of digging around before my trip to New Zealand (when I purchased travel insurance for the first time), I found that travel insurance was much more affordable than what I originally believed.
 If you don’t believe me, go to some travel insurance websites and get a quote for yourself – it’s free, so what do you have to lose?
-In the end, I decided to go with Southern Cross Travel Insurance, who offered basic cover for just over AU$40 for two weeks, which was by far the best deal out there.

 You just never know, do you?